 What if I do not pay my council tax?

-How local authorities collect unpaid council tax
+How do local councils collect unpaid council tax?

 Taking payments from your wages